axel-zarate/js-custom-select/README.md

 emptySearchResultText | String | Message to display in the dropdown when the search filter yields zero results (the difference with `emptyListText` is that there may be items in the data source, but none of them match the search string).
 Default: `'No results match "$0"'`. addText | String | Text to display on the add button; additionally, `onAdd` callback function must be supplied.
 Default: `'Add'`. onAdd | Function | A callback function to execute when the Add button is pressed.
-Default: `undefined`. searchDelay | Integer | Time in milliseconds to wait until the filtering is performed (only used in remote search mode).
-Default: `1000` (one second). onSelect | Function | Callback function called when the user selects an item from the dropdown.
+Default: `undefined`. searchDelay | Integer | Time in milliseconds to wait until the filtering is performed.
+Default: `300` (0.3 seconds). onSelect | Function | Callback function called when the user selects an item from the dropdown.

 ## Dependencies